22nd Aug, 2019

 So how will car companies cope with the change?
 No fear there – they’re already looking at evolving.
 So dawns the concept of TaaS, otherwise known as Transportation as a Service.
 Instead of ownership or leasing a car, global companies like Volvo are already looking at systems where you ‘subscribe’ to a car from them, much as you do with Netflix or the gym.
 Ford is planning on doing broadly the same thing, and both companies are developing their own fledgeling programs.

-Young people is one significant demographic which is steadily falling out of love with cars, with some estimates pegging this decline at as much as 40% in the last two decades.
+Young people make up one significant demographic which is steadily falling out of love with cars, with some estimates pegging this decline at as much as 40% in the last two decades.
 Part of this is due to living situations, with a rise in the number of lower-paid and less secure jobs available, which many young people find themselves with no option but to take.
 Alongside this, there’s also a decline in homeownership, and rising university attendance means that more people are moving to cities, where they have easy access to public transport and shorter distances to travel.

 According to some experts, there’s also the higher cost of driving to contend with, with rising tax and petrol prices playing their own part.
 These trends and behaviours may well be already ingrained in the UK economy and wider society, meaning that they’re likely to continue over the course of a lifetime.
 In the words of one expert, it’s difficult to envision a return to car ownership like the one witnessed between the 1960s and 1980s.